Our world has become increasingly digital.

 Mobile has already stormed the Banking, Travel, Retail industries.
 Mobile has become an integral part of the shopping experience as consumers spend more time with mobile devices than with desktop and laptops combined.

 Users leave billions of data points, which brands use, by applying analytics to personalize & keep them actively engaged to generate revenue.
-Integrating social media networking channels with the mobile apps would further allow the consumers interact freely with the enterprise, paying the way for increased brand loyalty.
+Integrating social media networking channels with mobile apps would further allow the consumers to interact freely with the enterprise, paying the way for increased brand loyalty.

 Mobile payments have gained momentum and as more options become available, usage is set to surge.
-Consumers are adopting mobile wallet apps, Google wallets, smart watches and devices with Apple Pay, Samsung Pay t capabilities.
+Consumers are adopting mobile wallet apps, Google wallets, smartwatches and devices with Apple Pay, Samsung Pay t capabilities.